momopaper/ideagen_test/README.md

 ## Installation

-You may choose to download or git pull the code base, then follow the installation instructions below to run the system.
+You may download or git pull the codebase, then follow the instructions below to run the system.

 -   Go to the project directory
--   You may want to edit `db_password.txt` and `db_database.txt` inside **secrets** folder, these 2 files will generate default root password and database.
+-   Edit `db_password.txt` and `db_database.txt` inside the secrets folder to set the default root password and database.
--   You may also need to change NGINX configuration in `default.conf` at **nginx folder**
+-   Update the NGINX configuration in `default.conf` inside the **nginx** folder if needed.
--   After done edit config files, do execute the commands below:
+-   After editing the config files, execute the following commands:

 ```bash
   docker compose build